You’ve heard of writing a birth plan, but have you thought about your preferences after delivery?

 Tips to consider when writing your plans:

-- Keep them short and sweet (one page ideally, two pages max)
+Keep the plan short and sweet (one page ideally, two pages max)

-- Show and discuss your preferences with your birth team or OBGYN
+Show and discuss your preferences with your birth team or OBGYN near the end of your pregnancy

-Our success with the plans when things didn't go accordingly
+We had success with the plans even though things didn't go accordingly

 We really wanted a natural birth.
 I’d undergone a lot of medical intervention to conceive and wanted so badly to make up for it on the tail end by giving birth naturally.
 My son was almost two weeks overdue, so I was induced.